cancervariants/gene-normalization/docs/source/normalizing_data/normalization.rst

 Data resources, such as NCBI Gene, HGNC, and Ensembl, provide descriptions of individual genes, which we refer to as *records*.
 Our normalization routines construct mappings between those records and individual normalized concepts.
 Those concepts are abstract representations of "true" unique entities that exist on the genome.
 By combining the normalized concept with its associated source records to produce a *normalized record*, we are able to provide a more comprehensive description of individual genes.

+.. _gene-record-object:

 The gene record
 ---------------

-The `gene.etl` package contains classes for extracting relevant data for each source record.
-The `gene.schemas.BaseGene` class demonstrates the kinds of information that the ETL methods attempt to acquire from each source:
+The ``gene.etl`` package contains classes for extracting relevant data for each source record.
+The ``gene.schemas.BaseGene`` class demonstrates the kinds of information that the ETL methods attempt to acquire from each source:

 .. autoclass:: gene.schemas.BaseGene
    :members: